 What Happens When a Party Seeks to Revoke a Will Admitted to Probate

-If you are attempting to have a will revoked, you must put forth your reasoning.
-If you are defending an attempt to revoke a will, you must respond appropriately and in a timely manner.
+If you are attempting to revoke a will, you must put forth your reasoning.
+If you are defending an attempt to revoke a will, you must respond appropriately and promptly.
 Regardless of whether you are seeking to have a will revoked or defending a will that was already admitted to probate, the proceedings will go forth in this manner:

 - Once the petition is filed, a summons is directed to the personal representative, the heirs, and the devisees of the decedent.

 - The summons will contain a direction to the parties receiving it that they must prepare a written response to the petition and file it with the court within 30 days.